CryptoLenz | What is Crypto Airdrops: Deciphering the Concept

 In crypto, there are usually three types of airdrops

-The Origin Story and Rise of Airdrops
+The Origin Story and Rise of Airdrops:

 Crypto airdrops, like superheroes, have an origin story.
 Our journey back in time takes us to 2014 when a project named Auroracoin made a bold move.
 Every Icelander received a gift of 31.8 AUR.
+Despite its fall, it inspired others to adopt this ingenious tactic, laying the foundation for modern airdrops.

 The storyline of airdrops truly escalated with the ICO (Initial Coin Offering) boom of 2017.
 Ever since airdrops have been the Robin to every crypto Batman, a trusty sidekick helping crypto projects attract users, build a community, and increase liquidity.